 Megan Meier was a Missouri 13 year old who believed that her new MySpace friend really was a boy who liked her.
 The "boy" was actually a neighbour's mother who suddenly "turned" on Megan then incited a very public taunting of her.
 "He" told Megan (in front of all her MySpace friends) "the world would be better off without you."
 As her mother was deciding what to do about her distraught daughter, Megan went upstairs to her bedroom and hung herself.
-The grade eight student died a day later.
+The Grade 8 student died a day later.
 Lori Drew, the neighbourhood mother, is set to be tried on several charges in a California court where MySpace's servers are held.
 In the wake of the case, Missouri governor Matt Blunt is pushing a bill that makes cyber harassment a criminal offence.

-Those have been the dramatic headline-grabbing stories but there are thousands more that have not gotten near as much attention.
-In fact, according to a study done at the University of Toronto less than 50 percent of cyber bullying is reported.
+Those have been the dramatic headline-grabbing stories, but there are thousands more that have not gotten near as much attention.
+In fact, according to a study done at the University of Toronto, less than 50 percent of cyber bullying is reported.
 The U of T survey also showed that one in four Toronto school students had been bullied online.
 In addition, one in five said they had bullied others online.
 In distressingly similar findings, a survey by the Quebec English School Boards Association reported that "17 percent [of teenaged internet users surveyed] say they pretended to be someone else so 'I can act mean to people and not get into trouble.'"

 Is cyberbullying just part of our culture?